AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/target-atjs-versions.md

 ---
-keywords: '"at.js"-Versionen;at.js-Versionen;Versionshinweise'
+keywords: at.js-Versionen;at.js-Versionen;Versionshinweise
-description: Ansicht der Details zu den Änderungen in den einzelnen Versionen der JavaScript-Adobe [!DNL Target] at.js.
+description: Zeigen Sie die Details zu den Änderungen in den einzelnen Versionen der JavaScript-Bibliothek "at.js"der Adobe [!DNL Target] an.
 title: Was ist in jeder Version von at.js enthalten?
-feature: 'at.js '
+feature: at.js
 role: Developer
-source-git-commit: b14c9bb4bc0363c77de084c7ae7110e73c5f2f13
+source-git-commit: f028d2b439fee5c2a622748126bb0a34d550a395
 workflow-type: tm+mt
-source-wordcount: '4181'
+source-wordcount: '4143'
-ht-degree: 88%
+ht-degree: 89%

 ---